hanzhi713/image-collage-maker/README.md

 pip install -r requirements.txt
 ```

 If you want GPU acceleration, you need to install cupy.
 Consult the [cupy documentation](https://docs.cupy.dev/en/stable/install.html).
-Note that it only works for Nvidia GPUs.

-Then, you can launch the GUI by running
+Then, you can either use GUI by running

 ```bash
 python gui.py
 ```

+or you can refer to the command line usage below.

 ## Command line usage